shanemcmahon/CalciumBufferingTLS/README.md

 Source code to fit calcium buffering data to a 1-3 buffer saturable buffer model using total least squares.

-Original source code is included as old.source.R, but the functions have been rewritten for clarity and to lessen the burden of making updates in the future.
-The newer source is also allows for fitting arbitrary, user specefied models, while the original version works only for the built in calcium buffering model.

-The current version seemed to performed adequately on a number of test data sets.
-However, after applying it to a larger number of data sets it has become clear that the current version fails to find the minimum with significantly greater frequency than the original code.
-We are currently debugging this issue and hope to have it resolved soon.

 Source code to accompany the paper "In Situ Ca2+ Titration in the Fluorometric Study of Intracellular Ca2+ Binding"

 Includes a library for total least squares regression on arbitrary models using a stochastic gradient descent algorithm, an interface for performing the regression on a calcium buffering model, and an example data set.